shivanshum/Volopay-Cards/README.md

 - It renders the main container with the class `card-listing` and contains three sections: tab navigation, search and filter, and the card list.
 - The actual content of these sections is not shown in the provided code snippet.

-This explanation covers the code in the `CardListing.js` file and describes the purpose and functionality of each line.
-Keep in mind that this is just a partial explanation, and the omitted parts may contain additional functionality for the component.
+This explanation covers the code in the `CardListing.js` file